-A primary aim is to increase and enhance student awareness of issues of diversity and how such awareness influences a therapist's professional and personal perspectives.
-A secondary aim is to assist students in their responses to difference/others in a more appreciative, respectful, and honoring way that lead to improved therapist-client relationships and effective therapeutic skills.
-An additional aim is to focus on human development in the context of family transitions across the life cycle such as childbirth, childhood, adolescence, courtship, marriage, maturity, aging, and death.
+Human development in the context of family transitions across the life cycle such as childbirth, childhood, adolescence, courtship, marriage, maturity, aging, and death are reviewed.
 This course focuses on the diversity of psychosocial development across ethnicity, class, gender, race, age, and culture with discussions and implications for interactional therapies and practices.
-Prerequisite: DMFT 6200-I. Offered fall term.
+Prerequisite: SFTD 6200 I. Offered fall term.